 A Four-Part Series Exploring the Realities of Marginalized Communities from Within.

-What follows is the final installment of a four-part series examining the reasons why poor and minority Americans are often unable to believe in equitable access to homeownership and the benefits that entails.
+What follows is the third installment of a four-part series examining the reasons why poor and minority Americans are often unable to believe in equitable access to homeownership and the benefits that entails.
 Many scholars have studied the effects of poverty and institutional racism on the poor and minority populations of the U.S. Few from within these communities have been able to speak for themselves.
 This series is an attempt to let a member of this population speak for himself.
 The author, Aaron Morales, is a Latino who grew up in poverty in the U.S. Southwest during the height of 1980s gang violence that ushered in our modern era of international gangs, cartels, and organized crime operations stemming from south of the U.S. border.
 Though his experience is in no way indicative of all poor and minority Americans, it is still a valuable insight into the root cause of the mindset of assumed exclusion.

-Part Four: The Fog of Confusion
+Part Three: The Fog of Mistrust

 Want to help us make a difference?
 Visit AHP75.com to learn about our Community Impact initiatives.